-Use the PCSI utility to install the operating system and to install layered products that are compliant with the POLYCENTER utility.
+For OpenVMS for Integrity servers, you use the PCSI utility to install the operating system and to install layered products that are compliant with the POLYCENTER utility.

-All of the software product kits included with OpenVMS Version 8.4-2L1 are signed using Secure Delivery.
-A notable exception is the OpenVMS Operating System (the OpenVMS product) because it is shipped in bootable form, not as a single file kit that is signed.Layered product kit validation is performed when you install the layered product, after the OpenVMS installation or upgrade has completed.
+All of the software product kits included on the OpenVMS Version 8.4-2L1 distribution media are signed using Secure Delivery.
+A notable exception is the OpenVMS Operating System (the OpenVMS product) because it is shipped in bootable form, not as a single file kit that is signed.